rrogoz/DeepLearningBusinessCaseExample/README.md

 # DeepLearningBusinessCaseExample
- Code basing on Udemy Course
+ Code based on Udemy Course

 A simple NN to predict a client retention